 Literature - Teen/Young Adult Fiction, Gender and Sexuality, United States Literature, African American Literature, Women Writers

 Dr. Koch received GMU's Teaching Excellence Award in 2007.
 In 2012, she was featured on Philadelphia’s WURD to discuss racial representations, casting controversies, and pedagogical approaches to the novel and film, The Hunger Games.
-Professor Koch co-founded the Mid-Atlantic American Women Writers Study Group in 2008.
-She is the faculty advisor of GMU’s Quidditch Team.
+In 2018, Professor Koch was interviewed in response to the Me Too Movement about representations of women in film & fiction for Voice of America Television.
+She is co-founder of the Mid-Atlantic Society for the Study of American Women Writers and former faculty advisor of GMU’s Quidditch Team.

-Dr. Koch earned her Ph.D. from University of Maryland, College Park in 2000 and her BA from Washington University in St. Louis in 1988.
+Dr. Koch earned her Ph.D. from University of Maryland, College Park and her BA from Washington University in St. Louis.